mattyoung101/slingshot/README.md

-# Slingshot - SystemVerilog language server
+# Slingshot - SystemVerilog LSP
-**Slingshot** is a language server for the SystemVerilog hardware description language, powered by the [slang](https://github.com/MikePopoloski/slang) frontend. slang is among the fastest and most feature complete open-source SystemVerilog frontends, which means that Slingshot should be fast and accurate.
+**Slingshot** is a language server for the SystemVerilog hardware description language, powered by the [slang](https://github.com/MikePopoloski/slang) frontend.
+Slang is among the fastest and most feature complete open-source SystemVerilog frontends, which means that Slingshot should be fast and accurate.

 Slingshot was born out of a frustration with existing LSPs for SystemVerilog.
 The end goal is to essentially create the "clangd of Verilog", that is, to make the editing experience as smooth as popular languages like C++ and Python.

-Slingshot should support any LSP client, but has a particular focus on Neovim compatibility, as it's the editor I personally use the most.
+Slingshot has a particular focus around fast and accurate _complete as you type_, since this is a feature lacking in existing SV LSPs.

 **Current state:** Slingshot has only just started development, and is a long way off implementing any features described below.
+So, stay tuned, I guess!

 **Timeline:** Hoping to complete some initial tests these holidays after uni exams.
 Assuming I commit to this, I'm hoping to get it functional by no later than June 2024.